Sekadau Regency: Education

-As of 2020, there are 35 kindergartens in the regency, 241 elementary schools, 67 junior highschools, and 23 senior highschools.
-In addition, the regency has six vocational highschools.
-It only has one higher educational institutions, Keling Kumang Institute, which is private but partially supported by regency government.
-The institute campus is located at town of Sekadau and focus on technology-related programs such as agrotechnology and computer.
-The regency also has one public library maintained by regency government, also located on its regency seat, town of Sekadau.
+As of 2020, there are 35 kindergartens in the regency, 241 elementary schools, 67 junior high schools, and 23 senior high schools.
+In addition, the regency has six vocational high schools.
+It only has one higher educational institution, the Keling Kumang Institute, which is private but partially supported by the regency government.
+The institute campus is located in the town of Sekadau and focuses on technology-related programs such as agro-technology and computer science.
+The regency also has one public library maintained by the regency government, also located at its regency seat, the town of Sekadau.

-There are also four Islamic boarding schools (pesantren) in the regency as of 2020.
+There are also four Islamic boarding schools (pesantren) in the regency as at 2020.

 Healthcare

-The regency has one hospital, four polyclinics, 67 puskesmas, and 6 pharmacy.
+The regency has one hospital, four polyclinics, 67 puskesmas, and 6 pharmacies.
 The only hospital in the regency, Sekadau Regional Hospital, is a public hospital owned by regency government.
 It is classified as C-class by Ministry of Health and located just across the town of Sekadau.
 In addition, there are two family planning clinics, 10 village medical clinics, 239 healthcare posts, and 109 maternity cottages.

 Transportation

-There are 852.85 kilometers of road in the regency, out of which 584.501 kilometers are maintained by regency government.
-From those 584.501 kilometers, 115.436 kilometers have not yet sealed and still has soil surface as of 2020.
-There's no airport in the regency and the main transportation is using road travel.
-The closest airport is Tebelian Airport which is located on Sintang Regency.
+There are 852.85 kilometres of road in the regency, out of which 584.501 kilometres are maintained by regency government.
+From those 584.501 kilometres, 115.436 kilometres have not yet sealed and still have a soil surface as of 2020.
+There is no airport in the regency and the main transportation is by using road travel.
+The closest airport is Tebelian Airport which is located in Sintang Regency.

 Others

-There are exactly 272 mosques, 149 Protestant churches, 303 Catholic churches, three Chinese Buddhist temples (Vihara), and seven Confucianist temple (klenteng).
+There are exactly 272 mosques, 149 Protestant churches, 303 Catholic churches, three Chinese Buddhist temples (Vihara), and seven Confucian temples (klenteng).